alfanick/xxcalc-rs/README.md

 arithmetic operations can be done using `x` symbols.

 You can use this library in your own projects as mathematical evaluator or as a standalone, command line calculator by using `xxcalc` binary.
-Internally it uses hand-mande tokenizer and a Dijskatra's shunting-yard algorithm to convert infix form into Reverse Polish Notation, which is later evaluated.
+Internally it uses hand-made tokenizer and a Dijskatra's shunting-yard algorithm to convert infix form into Reverse Polish Notation, which is later evaluated.
 Please see the [complete documentation](https://alfanick.github.io/xxcalc-rs/xxcalc/index.html) for the implementation details.